 The couple behind Captain Cook is Dutch: Adriaan is the captain, and the aforementioned Sandra, the cook.
 Experienced sailors, they gave up their day jobs to do something that would enable them to indulge in their love of sailing and the sea.
 They base themselves in the Balearics during the summer months, offering day trips and longer charters.

 We were sailing from Santa Ponsa, and were collected at the waterside by Adriaan – who whisked us in his Zodiac to the yacht, at anchor in the bay.
-Within minutes of meeting this couple, we knew we were in for a fun day – starting with a welcome cup of coffee (Nespresso’s Vivalto Lungo), and some delicious cakes that Adriaan had bought that morning from a good local bakery.
+Within minutes of meeting this couple, we knew we were in for a fun day – starting with a welcome cup of coffee (Nespresso’s Vivalto Lungo), and delicious cake.
 Then it was time to set sail . . . if there had been a breath of wind.
 We’d originally planned our trip for the following day, but Sandra had contacted us to tell us it would be stormy for a few days, so we’d brought our trip forward a day.
 It was definitely a case of the calm before the storm . . .

 Beware: learner driver